FlamingTempura/bibtex-tidy/README.md

       Examples:
       --align=14 (default)

+  --blank-lines, --no-blank-lines
+      Insert an empty line between each entry.

   --sort, --no-sort
       Sort entries by specified fields.
 For descending order, prefix the field with a dash (-).